-Edimax Gigabit PCI Express Network Interface Card
+Edimax Gigabit PCI Express Network Ethernet Card

 The EN-9260TX-E’s exceptional chipset offers increased bandwidth and more functionality than other standard PCI network adapters.
 The adapter is specifically designed to carry the full bandwidth capacity of the PCI Express bus of 2.5 Gbps, thus eliminating collisions and latencies that exist with current 32 and 64 bit PCI bus architectures.